-Loan demand was average throughout 2012-2013, and this is expected to continue into 2013-2014.
+Loan demand was strong during 2013-2014, and this is expected to continue into 2014-2015.
 Loan requirements are affected by the availability of credit and the rates available from commercial lenders, developments within the industry, and expectations about future interest rates.